Professor of Political Science

 Curriculum Vitae

 Alexander Kaufman is a Professor of political science at the University of Georgia.
 He has taught political theory at the University of Georgia since 2000.
-His research explores the relation of central values of the democratic political tradition to issues and controversies in contemporary politics.
+His research explores issues relating to distributive justice and the relation of central values of the democratic political tradition to issues and controversies in contemporary politics.

 Education